Glossary Term

 CNAME

-A CNAME (Canonical Name) record is a DNS entry that maps one hostname to another hostname, instead of to an IP address.
-When a browser looks up the CNAME, DNS follows the alias to the target hostname, then resolves that target normally.
+A CNAME (Canonical Name) record is a DNS entry that maps one hostname to another hostname, rather than to an IP address directly.
+When a resolver looks up a CNAME, DNS follows the alias to the target hostname, then resolves that target as normal, adding one extra lookup step to the chain.
 CNAMEs are the standard way to point subdomains at managed services: www.example.com to a CDN, blog.example.com to a hosted platform, shop.example.com to a SaaS storefront.
-They cannot be used on the apex domain (example.com itself); for that, modern DNS providers offer ALIAS or ANAME records that behave like CNAMEs at the apex.
+Because the target can change its underlying IP addresses freely, CNAMEs work well with services that rotate or load-balance across many servers, such as CDNs and serverless platforms.
+The DNS spec forbids CNAMEs at the apex domain (example.com itself), since the apex must also carry MX, TXT, and other record types that cannot coexist with a CNAME; modern DNS providers offer ALIAS or ANAME records that behave like CNAMEs there instead.

 How it works